Electroencephalogram (EEG) [en Español]

 An electroencephalogram (EEG) is a test that measures and records the electrical activity of your brain.
-Special sensors (electrodes) are attached to your head and hooked by wires to a computer.
-The computer records your brain's electrical activity on the screen or on paper as wavy lines.
-Certain conditions, such as seizures, can be seen by the changes in the normal pattern of the brain's electrical activity.
+Special sensors called electrodes are attached to your head.
+They're hooked by wires to a computer.
+The computer records your brain's electrical activity on the screen.
+Or it may record the activity on paper as wavy lines.
+Changes from the normal pattern of electrical activity can show certain conditions, such as seizures .

 Why It Is Done

-- Diagnose epilepsy and see what type of seizures are occurring.
-EEG is the most useful and important test in confirming a diagnosis of epilepsy.
+- Check for epilepsy and see what type of seizures are occurring.
+EEG is the most useful and important test for checking if someone has epilepsy.

-- Help find out a person's chance of recovery after a change in consciousness .
+- Help find out a person's chance of getting better after a change in consciousness .

 - Find out if a person who is in a coma is brain-dead.

-- Watch brain activity while a person is receiving general anesthesia during brain surgery.
+- Watch brain activity while a person is getting general anesthesia for brain surgery.

-- Help find out if a person has a physical problem (problems in the brain, spinal cord, or nervous system) or a mental health problem.
+- Help find out if a person has a physical problem or a mental health problem.
+Physical problems include problems in the brain, spinal cord, or nervous system.

 How To Prepare

-Before the day of the electroencephalogram (EEG) test, tell your doctor if you are taking any medicines.
-Your doctor may ask you to stop taking certain medicines (such as sedatives and tranquilizers , muscle relaxants, sleeping aids, or medicines used to treat seizures) before the test.
-These medicines can affect your brain's usual electrical activity and cause abnormal test results.
+Before the day of the EEG test, tell your doctor if you are taking any medicines.
+Your doctor may ask you to stop taking certain medicines before the test.
+They include sedatives and tranquilizers , muscle relaxants, sleeping aids, and medicines used to treat seizures.
+These medicines can affect your brain's usual electrical activity.
+Taking them may affect your test results.

-Since the electrodes are attached to your scalp, make sure your hair is clean and free of sprays, oils, creams, and lotions.
-Shampoo your hair and rinse with clear water the evening before or the morning of the test.
-Do not put any hair conditioner or oil on after shampooing.
+The electrodes will be attached to your scalp.
+Make sure that your hair is clean before the test.
+Don't put sprays, oils, creams, or lotions in your hair.
+Shampoo your hair and rinse with clear water the night before or the morning of the test.
+Do not put any hair conditioner or oil in your hair after you wash it.

-To find certain types of abnormal electrical activity in the brain, you may have to be asleep during the recording.
-You may be asked not to sleep at all the night before the test or to sleep less (about 4 or 5 hours) by going to bed later and getting up earlier than usual.
+To find certain types of abnormal electrical activity in the brain, you may have to be asleep during the test.
+You may be asked not to sleep at all the night before the test.
+Or you may need to sleep less (about 4 or 5 hours) by going to bed late and getting up early.
 If your child is going to be tested, try to keep him or her from taking naps just before the test.
-If you know that you are going to have a sleep-deprived EEG, plan to have someone drive you to and from the test.
+If you know that you are going to have an EEG with little or no sleep, plan to have someone drive you to and from the test.

 How It Is Done

-An electroencephalogram (EEG) may be done in a hospital or in a doctor's office by an EEG technologist.
-The EEG record is read by a doctor who is specially trained to diagnose and treat disorders affecting the nervous system ( neurologist ).
+An EEG may be done in a hospital or in a doctor's office.
+An EEG technologist does the test.
+The EEG record is read by a doctor who is trained to diagnose and treat problems that affect the nervous system ( neurologist ).

-You will be asked to lie on your back on a bed or table or relax in a chair with your eyes closed.
-The EEG technologist will attach several flat metal discs (electrodes) to different places on your head, using a sticky paste to hold the electrodes in place.
-A cap with fixed electrodes may be placed on your head instead of individual electrodes.
-In rare cases, these electrodes may be attached to the scalp with tiny needles.
+You will be asked to lie on your back on a bed or table.
+Or you may sit in a chair with your eyes closed.
+The EEG technologist will attach several flat metal discs (electrodes) to different places on your head.
+A sticky paste is used to hold them in place.
+Instead of separate electrodes, you may wear a cap with several fixed electrodes.
+In rare cases, the electrodes may be attached to the scalp with tiny needles.

-The electrodes are hooked by wires to a computer that records the electrical activity inside the brain.
-A machine can show the activity as a series of wavy lines drawn by a row of pens on a moving piece of paper or as an image on the computer screen.
+The electrodes are hooked by wires to a computer that records the electrical activity in the brain.
+A machine can show the activity as a series of wavy lines on a piece of paper.
+Or the activity may be shown as an image on the computer screen.

-Lie still with your eyes closed during the recording, and do not talk to the technologist unless you need to.
+You will need to lie still with your eyes closed during the recording.
 The technologist will watch you directly or through a window during the test.
-The recording may be stopped from time to time to allow you to stretch and reposition yourself.
+The recording may be stopped from time to time.
+This allows you to stretch and change your position.

-The technologist may ask you to do different things during the test to record what activity your brain does at that time.
+The technologist may ask you to do different things during the test to see what activity your brain does at that time.

-- You may be asked to breathe deeply and rapidly (hyperventilate).
+- You may be asked to take deep and rapid breaths (hyperventilate).
 Usually you will take 20 breaths a minute for 3 minutes.

 - You may be asked to go to sleep.
-If you can't fall asleep, you may be given a sedative to help you fall asleep.
-If an EEG is being done to check a sleep problem, an all-night recording of your brain's electrical activity may be done.
+If you can't fall asleep, you may get a sedative to help you sleep.
+If an EEG is being done to check a sleep problem, your brain's electrical activity may be recorded all night.

 An EEG takes 1 to 2 hours.
 After the test, you may do your normal activities.
-But if you were sleep-deprived or given a sleep medicine, have someone drive you home after the test.
+But if you had little or no sleep or were given a sleep medicine, have someone drive you home after the test.

 How It Feels

-If paste is used to hold the electrodes, some paste may stay in your hair after the test, so you will have to wash your hair to remove it.
-If needle electrodes are used (which is rare), you will feel a brief, sharp prick (about like having a hair pulled out) when each electrode is inserted.
-If electrodes are placed in your nose, they may cause a tickling feeling and, rarely, some soreness or a small amount of bleeding for 1 to 2 days after the test.
+Paste may be used to hold the electrodes in place.
+Some of the paste may stick in your hair after the test.
+You will have to wash your hair to get it out.
+If needle electrodes are used (which is rare), you will feel a brief, sharp prick when each electrode is put in.
+It will feel kind of like having a hair pulled out.
+If electrodes are placed in your nose, they may tickle.
+Rarely, this may cause some soreness or a small amount of bleeding for 1 to 2 days after the test.

-If you are asked to breathe rapidly, you may feel lightheaded or have some numbness in your fingers.
-This reaction is normal.
+If you are asked to breathe fast, you may feel lightheaded or have some numbness in your fingers.
+This is normal.
 It will go away a few minutes after you start breathing normally again.

-An electroencephalogram (EEG) is a very safe test.
-The electrical activity of your brain is recorded, but at no time is any electrical current put into your body.
-An EEG should not be confused with electroshock (electroconvulsive) therapy.
+An EEG is a very safe test.
+The electrical activity of your brain is recorded.
+But no electrical current is put into your body.
+An EEG is not the same as electroshock (electroconvulsive) therapy.

-If you have a seizure disorder such as epilepsy, a seizure may be triggered by the flashing lights or by hyperventilation.
-If this occurs, the technologist is trained to take care of you during the seizure.
+If you have a seizure disorder such as epilepsy, the flashing lights may trigger a seizure.
+Or a seizure may happen if you hyperventilate.
+If it happens, the technologist is trained to take care of you during the seizure.

 An electroencephalogram (EEG) is a test that measures and records the electrical activity of your brain.
-Special sensors (electrodes) are attached to your head and hooked by wires to a computer.
-EEG test results are ready on the same or the next day.
+Special sensors called electrodes are attached to your head.
+They're hooked by wires to a computer.
+EEG test results are ready on the same day or the next day.

-- Alpha waves have a frequency of 8 to 12 cycles per second.
-Alpha waves are present only in the waking state when your eyes are closed but you are mentally alert.
+- Alpha waves are present only when you're awake with your eyes closed but you are mentally alert.
 Alpha waves go away when your eyes are open or you are concentrating.

-- Beta waves have a frequency of 13 to 30 cycles per second.
-These waves are normally found when you are alert or have taken high doses of certain medicines, such as benzodiazepines .
+- Beta waves are normally found when you are alert or have taken high doses of certain medicines, such as benzodiazepines .